Arjun-G-Ravi/Non-AI-Notes/02_Artificial_Intelligence_Theory/03_One agent search.md

 - Frontier will be used to see all the possible future states
 - Visited will contain the set of visited/ explored states

-They are of two types:
- - Uninformed search/ Blind: There is no problem specific knowledge present to guide the search.
-   Eg: BFS, DFS
- - Informed search: A problem specific knowledge guide the search.
-   Eg: A*

 ## Node
 In the search problem, each state is represented as a node in a graph.

 Each node has to keep track of:
 - A state
 - The parent state
 - Action taken from the parent state to reach the current state